ibm-cloud-docs/cloud-object-storage/assign-access-indvobjects.md

 ### COS supports the following attributes to specify conditions for assigning fine-grained access on COS resources:
 {: #fgac-attributes-supported}

-Prefix/Delimiter: Prefix and Delimiter are used together to scope all listing permissions for specific objects.
+**Prefix/Delimiter:** Prefix and Delimiter are used together to scope all listing permissions for specific objects.

 If you want to provide listing access to all objects in the bucket, then do not use a Prefix and Delimiter condition.
 {: tip}

-The Prefix condition attribute defines the prefix for the set of object keys that this condition should allow for listing of objects or folders.
+The **Prefix** condition attribute defines the prefix for the set of object keys that this condition should allow for listing of objects or folders.
 For example, in the object named "folder1/subfolder1/file.txt", both "folder1/" and “folder1/subfolder1/” are possible prefixes.
-Using the prefix “folder1/” will grant list access to see the objects directly in “folder1” as well as the names of any possible subfolders directly in “folder1”.

-A Delimiter helps the user navigate the bucket as if it was a file hierarchy.
+A **Delimiter** helps the user navigate the bucket as if it was a file hierarchy.
 Assigning a Delimiter condition statement restricts the type of folder structure the user can generate in the listing.
 In object named "folder1/subfolder1/file.txt", the delimiter “/” can be used to simulate a folder hierarchy where each folder is separated by a “/”.
 If a condition statement allows only a delimiter of “/”, then a list request with any other delimiter value is not permitted.

 Typically the prefix and delimiter are used together in a condition statement with an AND operator.
 It is possible to use a prefix without a delimiter in a condition statement.
 If the policy is configured with only a prefix and not a delimiter condition statement, the user can use any or no delimiter to list the objects.